LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

 ------------------------------------------
 * ?Install also efibootmgr, dosfstools as dependencies for syslinux?

-* Unable to create an interface to connman on the system bus. cmst will not be able to communicate with connman.
+* ?irqbalance? installed  / Is it recommended with rt and tuna?

 * specmatch PKGBUILD does not work.
+There is no scikits.audiolab in pip. ?pip ist with sudo?
+  * The PKGBUILD build with an error: ERROR: ld.so: object 'libfakeroot.so' from LD_PRELOAD cannot be preloaded (cannot open shared object file): ignored.

 * no trashcan / can not delete a file via pcmanfm-qt

 * LXQT requests xscreensaver after resume.
 Why?
 I don't want use it?